BuvinJT/distbuilder/docs/QtCpp.md

 * [Editing Build Configurations](https://doc.qt.io/qtcreator/creator-build-settings.html#editing-build-configurations)

-As illustrated in the Qt demos here, you can setup an easy workflow to allow use of this Python library from Qt Creator.
+As illustrated in the Qt demos here, you can setup an easy work flow to allow use of this Python library from Qt Creator.
 The demos include custom QMake scripting which you may copy into your own projects.
 Using these demo templates, the setup procedures are short and sweet, but they do span both `.pro` and `.pro.user` files.